zautumnz/cozy/README.md

     setting mutable ones.
 * Uses Go's GC; porting to a different language might require writing a new GC.
 * Semicolons are optional
+* Most statements are expressions, including if/else; this also means implicit returns (without the `return` keyword) are possible

 ### Builtins